-In 2013, Bown inherited a squad that combined to win 14 games the previous two seasons combined and finished last in the North East Athletic Conference (NEAC).
-The Nittany Lions won a school-record 26 games that season, including 16 in a row.
-The season ended with the program’s only NEAC Championship and an appearance in the NCAA Division III Mid-Atlantic Regional Tournament.
+In 2013, Bown inherited a squad that combined to win 14 games the previous two seasons and finished last in the North East Athletic Conference (NEAC).
+During his first year at the helm, Bown’s team won a school-record 26 games, including 16 in a row.
+The season ended with the program’s first NEAC Championship and an appearance in the NCAA Division III Mid-Atlantic Regional Tournament.

-Prior to arriving at Penn State Harrisburg, Bown spent two years at Hershey High School.
-In 2012, the Trojans won their first ever Mid-Penn Conference championship and finished the season with a 22-2 record.
+Prior to arriving at Penn State Harrisburg, Bown spent two years at nearby Hershey High School.
+In 2012, the Trojans won their first ever Mid-Penn Conference Championship and finished the season with an impressive 22-2 record.

 Bown is a 2004 graduate of Ursinus College.
-In his senior year, he was an All-Conference Pitcher and made the Academic All-Conference Team.
+In his senior year, he was an All-Centennial Conference Pitcher and made the Centennial’s Academic All-Conference Team.
 He also holds the title of Strength and Conditioning Coach for all sports at Penn State Harrisburg and has his Certified Strength and Conditioning Specialist (CSCS) certificate.
-Bownresides in Palmyra with his wife Rachel and two sons, Braydon and Nolan.
+Bown resides in Palmyra with his wife Rachel and two sons, Braydon and Nolan.

 |2016||19-23||(9-9)||CAC Championship Tournament|